 - eToro: The eToro Wallet is an easy-to-use, multi-crypto, secure digital Wallet.
 The wallet is easy to buy, store, receive, and transfer over 120 cryptocurrencies, and change any of more than 500 pairs

-- Coinbase: Coinbase is the best crypto wallet overall, with both software and online wallets available.
+- Coinbase: The best crypto wallet overall, with both software and online wallets available.

-- Trezor: Trezor is the best hardware wallet so far.
+- Trezor: The best hardware wallet so far.
 It supports Windows, Linux, Max and it even offers Android wallet apps for cold storage.

-- SoFi: SoFi is the best option for beginners in the crypto world who often need more guidance when storing their crypto assets.
+- SoFi: The best option for beginners in the crypto world who often need more guidance when storing their crypto assets.

-- Edge: Edge is considered the best mobile wallet for multi-currency storage.
+- Edge: The best mobile wallet for multi-currency storage.

-- Exodus: Exodus is regarded as the best desktop wallet that supports multi-coin exchanges.
+- Exodus: The best desktop wallet that supports multi-coin exchanges.